PhilHite/21udgs/README.md

 Kempston joystick emulation with the Fuse emulator on the Mac 10 PRINT IN 31: GO TO 10
 When Preferences > Set joysticks on snapshot load is ticked, Kempston joystick emulation returns IN 31 values of 255 and 56 instead of 0.
-21udgs151 snapshots do not work as expected because the the program expects IN 31 to return 0 when the joystick is idle.
+21udgs152.szx and 21udgs152.z80 snapshots do not work as expected because the the program expects IN 31 to return 0 when the joystick is idle.
 Kempston joystick Settings for 21udgs151.tzx Preferences > Untick Set joysticks on snapshot load Inputs > Joystick 1